Sitecore/jss/packages/create-sitecore-jss/src/templates/node-headless-ssr-proxy/README.md

 | `SITECORE_API_KEY`                     | The Sitecore SSC API key your app uses.                                                                                                    |
 | `SITECORE_PATH_REWRITE_EXCLUDE_ROUTES` | Optional.
 Pipe-separated list of absolute paths that should not be rendered through SSR.
 Defaults can be seen in [config.js](./config.js). |
 | `SITECORE_ENABLE_DEBUG`                | Optional.
 Writes verbose request info to stdout for debugging.
 Defaults to `false`.                                                        |

+These environment variables can be set in the .env file located in the root of the app.

 ## Build & run